Spreadsheet Models for Managers

 8

-One of the three basic financial statements, it reports revenue, expenses, depreciation and other items needed to compute net income.
+One of the three financial statements, it reports revenue, expenses, depreciation and other items needed to compute net income.

 inspection